guidj/jhsm-dsc-rr-01/PA1_template.md

 The interval period with the highest mean number of steps was 835, with an mean of 206.1698113 steps.

 ## Imputing missing values

+To fill in the missing values, we're going to use the the mean number of steps for each interval.

 ```r